evkx/evkx.github.io/content/models/aion/hyper_gt/Hyper_GT_710_Supercharged/_index.md

 The Aion Hyper GT 710 Supercharged includes several features to enhance comfort and convenience:

-- **Keyless Entry:** Allows access to the car without needing to find the key, as long as you have it with you..
+- **Keyless Entry:** Access the car without needing to find the key, as long as you have it with you.
-- **Keyless Go:** Enables starting the car without using the key.
+- **Keyless Go:** Start the car without using the key.
 - **Wireless Phone Charging**

 {{<evkxdisplayaddarticle />}}